poets-ai/elegy/docs/guides/module-system.md

     **Modules are hooks**

-This means that module _instantiation_ taps into the hook system, and that hooks are aware of the module in which they are executing.
-In practice this will mean that we will be able to move a lot of the code usually defined on the `__init__` method to the `call` method:
+This means that module _instantiation_ taps into the hook system, and that hooks are aware of the module in which they are executing in.
+In practice this will mean that we will be able to move a lot of the code defined on the `__init__` method to the `call` method:

 ```python